ashtontheanalyst/IPG-Inventory/README.md

 **11/18/25**
 - Tried bringing in the 2062 generator but was not compatible with the pre-exisiting code/system, need to figure out how to fix that and get it operational
+- Pulled most recent code from main branch into the python anywhere, no bugs/issues in terms of functionality as of now
+- Found a docx version of the 2062 so I have a pretty easy generator that runs right now, need to get the actual formatting and details correct but it works!

+**11/19/25**
+- Completed the docx version of the 2062 generator that will create a header page and dynamic pages as the item amount grows.
+- Need to make the 2062 where items of the same name get put in one row instead of multiple, then the serial numbers get listed in desc. and item quant reflects the amount of duplicates
+- Instead of downloading a docx in the browser, it'd be nice if it was an adobe editable PDF

 ## Ideas
 1. **[DONE]** Convert Ethan's Ruby on Rails application to a Python Flask application